d-roman-halliday/mybabysdays-gallery-downloader/README.md

 Python image scraper for mybabysdays.com

-Supersimple script to scrape the website (after logging in with your credentials) and downloading all the galery images it finds.
+Super simple script to scrape the website (after logging in with your credentials) and downloading all the galery images it finds.
+One can use the bulk download option built into the website but this will allow getting just the latest images quickly.

 ## Usage
 To use this, set your credentials in: `config.json`